A Killeen man is in the Bell County Jail on charges of Capital Murder and Aggravated Assault with a Deadly Weapon.

 The affidavit stated that the next thing she knew, she heard her wife and roommate asking what someone was doing there, and that then she heard multiple gunshots.

-At that point she dropped to the flor and a man entered the room where she was holding a gun and yelling at her to do what he said or he would shoot her, too.
+At that point she dropped to the floor and a man entered the room holding a gun and yelling at her to do what he said or he would shoot her, too.

 She told officers the man dragged her by the hair to the bedroom and threw her on the floor next to her wife who had already been shot.